semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.node.dataset.series.md

 The contained datasets don't need to physically live inside the series' folder, but that can be an intuitive design pattern.

-[[sflow.concept.mesh.dataset-type.versioned]] are not mesh dataset-series themselves, but they contain [[sflow.concept.mesh.resource.element.v-series-dataset-series]] which are.
+[[sflow.concept.mesh.resource-facet.dataset.versioned]] are not mesh dataset-series themselves, but they contain [[sflow.concept.mesh.resource.element.v-series-dataset-series]] which are.
 (And [[sflow.concept.mesh.resource.element.version-dataset]] that are not.)